 In response, a report was commissioned by Birmingham City Council undertaken by Policy in Practice.
 This examined the impacts of the Welfare Reforms on claimants in Birmingham.
-It identified the cumulative impacts of the reforms to date, low income working - age households in Birmingham have seen their incomes fall by an average of £9.73 per week due to deficit-reducing welfare reforms (under occupation charge, benefit cap, Local Housing Allowances cap).
-Comparison of Working Age Employed Council Tax support between August 2016 and August 2017 confirms that the average discount awarded has increased from £9.61 to £9.88, however, Working Age other discounts have reduced from £15.81 (August 16) to £12.33 (August 2017).
+It identified the cumulative impacts of the reforms to date, low income working - age households in Birmingham have seen their incomes fall by an average of £9.73 per week due to deficit-reducing welfare reforms (under occupation charge, benefit cap, Local Housing Allowances cap), and this may rise to an average of £18.44 per week with further reforms to the benefit cap and work incentives in tax credits planned in 2016.

-The precise impact of the remaining reform will not be known until the changes are fully rolled out in Birmingham, which is due February 2018 (with the last tranche of claimants to move to Universal Credit).
+The precise impact of the remaining reforms will not be known until the changes are fully rolled out in Birmingham.
+The Benefit Cap changes are due to impact claimants, between November 2016 and March 2017.